antonycourtney/tad/NOTES.md

 [ ] getTableInfo should probably move in to reltab.Connection
 [ ] Fix remoteErrorDialog in PivotRequests
-[ ] Decide what we're doing about whether DataView should ever be null in ViewState
+[ ] Decide what we're doing about whether DataView should ever be null in ViewState [ ] Validate that we can change decimal places in different columns; comment in NumFormatPanel suggests panel can be re-used in strange ways.